-Secretary of State Hillary Clinton announced the State Department’s 2012 “Trafficking in Persons” report (www.state.gov/j/tip), which gives a detailed account of slavery, sex trafficking and forced labor for 186 countries around the world.
+Secretary of State (2009-2013) Hillary Clinton gave the State Department’s 2012 “Trafficking in Persons” report.
+This report gives a detailed account of slavery, sex trafficking, and forced labor for 186 countries around the world.

 “Victims of modern slavery are women and men, girls and boys, and their stories remind us of what kind of inhumane treatment we are still capable of as human beings,” Clinton said.

 Ambassador Luis CdeBaca, the U.S. coordinator for human trafficking issues, said the 2012 report revealed some small signs of progress but stressed that the problem remained huge with estimates of between 21-27 million people in forced servitude around the world.

 Identification of victims – key to enforcing anti-trafficking laws – had risen to 42,291, an increase of 28 percent over 2011, while convictions were also up by about 10 percent at 3,969, CdeBaca said.

 “We do think that we are seeing some real positive movement as far as those numbers are concerned,” CdeBaca told a news briefing.

 Myanmar, formerly known as Burma, saw its ranking improve, moving from the lowest “tier three” alongside countries such as North Korea, Syria and Yemen, up onto a watch list of countries with slightly better records.